 Parking at the Academy

 Walking to school will be the normal expectation and positively promoted from the outset for the whole school community.
 This approach also promotes healthy lifestyles and physical fitness for children and their families.
 Encouraging walking also increases awareness of the local environment, independence and social opportunities.

 The Academy will be actively promoting car free travel.

 In some cases, there may be a legitimate reason why a family has to drive to school however, parking on the school site is limited and parents must use the one-way system.
 If you need to visit the Academy during the day please use the car park and not drive up to the main office.
 Please adhere to all the traffic signs on site.

 Before taking any photographs on site permission must be sought from either the Principal or Site Manager.

 Safeguarding on site

 Adults visiting or working at the Academy, play an important part in school life.
 You can play a part in keeping students safe whilst working at or visiting the Academy by observing the following guidelines –

 - If you have any concerns that a student may be at risk of harm report it immediately to the Designated Safeguarding Lead for child protection who can be contacted via the main office.
 Do not discuss your concerns with the student and do not carry out an investigation

 - The DSL is Betsy Fowler, Vice Principal.
-The Alternate DSL’s are Phillip Wilkinson, Pauline Sturgeon, Charlotte Reed, Sarah Steele and Marion Chapman
+The Alternate DSL’s are Phillip Wilkinson, Pauline Sturgeon, Charlotte Reed, Jon Ford, Sarah Steele and Marion Chapman

 - Do not initiate verbal or physical contact with students unless it is appropriate and part of the agreed reason for your visit